On the (super)additivity of simplicial volume: Preliminaries

 \subsection{Pairs of multicomplexes}

-The original definition of multicomplexes, given by Gromov in \cite{gromov1982volume}, is the following: a multicomplex is ``a set $K$ divided into the union of closed affine simplices $\Delta_i$, $i \in I$, such that the intersection of any two simplices $\Delta_i \cap \Delta_j$ is a (simplicial) subcomplex in $\Delta_i$ as well as in $\Delta_j$''.
-In other words, a \emph{multicomplex} can be defined as a $\Delta$-complex that is both regular and unordered (see \cite[page 533]{hatcherAT}) i.e. a $\Delta$-complex where the simplices have unordered and distinct vertices, and it is possible for multiple simplices to share the same set of vertices.
+The original definition of multicomplexes, given by Gromov in \cite{Gro82}, is the following: a multicomplex is ``a set $K$ divided into the union of closed affine simplices $\Delta_i$, $i \in I$, such that the intersection of any two simplices $\Delta_i \cap \Delta_j$ is a (simplicial) subcomplex in $\Delta_i$ as well as in $\Delta_j$''.
+In other words, a \emph{multicomplex} can be defined as a $\Delta$-complex that is both regular and unordered (see \cite[page 533]{Hat}) i.e. a $\Delta$-complex where the simplices have unordered and distinct vertices, and it is possible for multiple simplices to share the same set of vertices.
+Simplicial complexes are in particular multicomplexes.
 We refer to \cite{FM23} for a more abstract-algebraic definition of multicomplexes.

 The \emph{geometric realization $|K|$} of a multicomplex $K$ is constructed in the very same way as the geometric realization of $\Delta$-complexes.
 As a topological space, it inherits the weak topology from its decomposition into simplices.
-For every $n \in \N$ we denote by $K^n$ the $n$-skeleton of $K$.
+For every $n \in \N$, we denote by $K^n$ the $n$-skeleton of $K$.